 Breckenridge – Breck is the largest, town-wise of the i-70 resorts.
 The town is situated at the base of the slopes so you can walk from the lift to town.
 The historic downtown creates a real mountain town feel with great shopping, restaurant and bars.
 Personally, I think Breck has the greatest nightlife too.
 For the non-skiers you can stroll downtown, shop, eat and enjoy the almost weekly festivals like the world’s longest largest shot ski and ice sculptures competition.
 Read my Guide to Breckenridge here.

-Beaver Creek – Because it is the furthest of the i70 resorts Beaver Creek is often less crowded.
+Beaver Creek – Because it is the furthest of the I-70 resorts Beaver Creek is often less crowded.
 Situated just above the town of Avon this super family oriented resort is great for kids.
-The village is perfectly designed with shops, restaurants and an ice scatting rink.
+The village is perfectly designed with shops, restaurants, and has an ice scatting rink.
 Ski the entire day and be treated with warm chocolate chip cookies as you get off the mountain.
-The Ritz-Carlton Bachelor Gulch is the ideal place to stay with ski in ski out condos and houses, outdoor pools and hot tubs and a great fire pit for apres ski.
-If your looking for less expensive accommodations stay in Avon.
+The Ritz-Carlton Bachelor Gulch is the ideal place to stay with ski-in/ski-out condos and houses, outdoor pools and hot tubs and a great fire pit for Après Ski (here is what to wear!).
+If you’re looking for less expensive accommodations stay in Avon.
 Shuttles can get you to the slopes from Avon with no problem.

 Winter Park + Copper Mountain